The world needs more entrepreneurs!

 This course primarily is designed to benefit entrepreneurs, intrapreneurs, and early stage investors.
 Corporate managers and consultants responsible for new ventures have also found the course very useful.
 The course builds non-mathematical models of success in the world of entrepreneurial business through intensive analyses of both archival and current cases.
 Students are required to analyze assigned cases carefully, develop and discuss new cases, and present a well-developed new business proposal to the class.

 Emphasis is placed on creating a framework to analyze business opportunities of all sizes.
 The centerpiece is a set of models abstracted from the cases prepared during the course.
 These models allow students to categorize ideas quickly, discuss benefits, note problems, and ideally, predict performance.

-The class is not a series of "nuts and bolts" lectures about running small businesses, nor is it a guest lecture series.
 Participants must be willing to become involved with the material and approach the topic with analytic rigor.
 From that effort, an organized way of thinking should evolve that will allow students to make better decisions on potential new venture proposals.